 With Mexico City founded on an old Aztec lake bed, the 1985 Michoacan M8.0 earthquake that occurred where two plates subducted off the Middle America Trench was notable for its basin effects in the city.
 The energy released during this high-magnitude earthquake had devastating impacts at large distances, causing significant and widespread damage as far away as the city.

-The RMS North America Earthquake Models and data offer a seamless seismic source model, covering the entire U.S. including Alaska and Hawaii, Canada, and Mexico.
+The Moody's RMS North America Earthquake Models and data offer a seamless seismic source model, covering the entire U.S. including Alaska and Hawaii, Canada, and Mexico.
 They provide a consistent framework for modeling loss across a range of scales, from location to portfolio, within a city or across country borders.
 These solutions can build deep insight into the full range of risk – from seismically active western areas through to more tectonically stable central and eastern areas.
-Companies can use these RMS models to develop pricing structures that reflect the locations at risk.
+Companies can use these Moody's RMS models to develop pricing structures that reflect the locations at risk.